-2 Summary of significant accounting policies
+- 2 Summary of significant accounting policies - a) Revenue recognition

 Revenue from contracts with customers is recognized on transfer of control of promised goods or services to a customer at an amount that reflects the consideration to which the Company is expected to be entitled to in exchange for those goods or services.
 Revenue also excludes taxes collected from customers.